oznogon/gattaibushido-public/rules/05_coach.md

 #### Harbinger

 PASSIVE: This Threat pushes toward Escalation with each action it takes.
-Whenever it Pushes in a Throwdown, Coach Discards a number of cards from the Deck equal to the current number of Omens in play.
+Whenever it Pushes in a Throwdown, Coach Discards a number of cards from your Deck equal to the current number of Omens in play.

 #### Heavy-Hitter